coffee-fueled-dev/very-coffee/packages/app/src/blog/tkn/user-data/post.md

----
-title: Learning From User Behavioral Data From Web Apps
-author: Zach Garrett
-summary: Describing a concept for building training data from session-scoped user interactions with a web app.
-tags: [machine learning, tokenization, compression]
----

 One reason I really like this tkn concept is that it can work with any sequential data.
 I've thought a lot about how to use that feature to process and compress logs, or user events.
 Recently I've learned more about the challenges researchers and builders face with getting behavioral data and started exploring solutions using the tkn concept to track user events, and then create data sets from the graphs.

 - Write about transition graphs and how they can be used to learn about the application UX